 - Establish a Community of Practice that will gather all stakeholders interested in promoting, experiencing and improving the Principles for Better Self- and Co-regulation, whether EU-based or not, as well as experts interested in supporting the vision and bringing a contribution to this endeavour.
 The Community of Practice will work through an on-line platform, which would initiate a collection of best practice literature and case studies and support capacity-building in the use of the guidelines for self- and co-regulation.
 We aim to call the first meeting of this Community of Practice in the second half of 2013.

 - The Commission services will use these best practice Principles as one building block in the review of the Impact Assessment Guidelines that has been announced in the context of the Communication on EU Regulatory Fitness.

 - As to the Community of Practice ("CoP"), the Commission intends to embed the work of the CoP in broader CSR conversations concerning various sectors.
-In respect of the ICT sector, a call for proposals is under way, under the ICT PSP work programme 2013 (Objective 5.2), to establish an overarching ICT4Society multi-stakeholder platform.
-We intend to make a call for tender to create support for the CoP, as only as it emerges in the ICT field, but also in other sectors where self- and c-regulation may continue to be developed.
+In respect of the ICT sector, please have a look at the ICT4Society multi-stakeholder platform.
+We intend to make a call for tender to create support for the CoP, as only as it emerges in the ICT field, but also in other sectors where self- and co-regulation may continue to be developed.

 Those interested to join the Community of Practice or in need of further information should register by email at CNECT-CSR-PLATFORM@ec.europa.eu.